NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 Figure 36.
 EP-Launch Finish Status.

 This status gives you a quick overview of whether there were warning (**should look at**), severe (**should probably fix**) or fatal (**must fix**) errors in the run as well as the time it took for the simulation to complete.
-After pressing “OK” from this box, selecting “ERR/EIO/BND Output Files Only” from the “View” menu will display the ERR, EIO, and BND files – useful when errors may have occurred.
+After pressing "OK" from this box, selecting "ERR/EIO/BND Output Files Only" from the "View" menu will display the ERR, EIO, and BND files - useful when errors may have occurred.
 Alternatively, pressing the F2 function key will display the same three files.

 Another way to open files easily is by using the View Results buttons as shown in 29.
-Two different panels of buttons can be used under View Results, one shown by using the “All” tab on the left edge and by using the “Sets” tab on the left edge.
-The “All” tab shows all the various files by file extension that can be viewed individually.
-Files available for view  based on the current input file name, are “enabled” (extension names clearly readable).
+Two different panels of buttons can be used under View Results, one shown by using the "All" tab on the left edge and by using the "Sets" tab on the left edge.
+The "All" tab shows all the various files by file extension that can be viewed individually.
+Files available for view  based on the current input file name, are "enabled" (extension names clearly readable).

 ![](AuxiliaryPrograms/media/image063.png)

 Figure 37.
 EP-Launch with the Sets tab of View Results

-The figure above shows the same main screen of EP-Launch but with the “Sets” tab selected on the left edge of the View Results section.
+The figure above shows the same main screen of EP-Launch but with the "Sets" tab selected on the left edge of the View Results section.
 The buttons on this tab can open many files at the same time and are a shortcut to opening the files that may be commonly used.
 The Text Output Files, Drawing Files, and Spreadsheets buttons cause several different results files to open at once based on the currently selected Input File.
 The HTML file opens just the tabular results file if that file was produced (see *OutputControl:Table:Style*).
 The buttons labeled as Set 1 to Set 8 allow you to select which sets of files you want to open.
-Press the “Define” button in order to define the files to view.
+Press the "Define" button in order to define the files to view.

 ![](AuxiliaryPrograms/media/image064.png)

 Figure 38.
 Define Files to View

-When the “Define” button is pressed on the Sets tab of the View Results section of the main screen, the dialog box in the figure above is shown.
+When the "Define" button is pressed on the Sets tab of the View Results section of the main screen, the dialog box in the figure above is shown.
 This allows the files extensions to be selected that would be opened for each of the Set 1 to Set 8 buttons.
 One or many files can be selected for each of the Set buttons.
 This allows you to define exactly which files you want opened.

 The content of each file extension is listed below.
 The contents (along with examples) are discussed in the [Output Details](file:///E:\Docs4PDFs\OutputDetailsAndExamples.pdf) document.

-By pressing the "Text Output Files” button, a text editor will open each of the text output files.
+By pressing the "Text Output Files" button, a text editor will open each of the text output files.
 Up to 29 files will open, if they exist.
-Selecting “Single File” from the ‘View’  menu displays a menu of all available output files from which any file can be opened individually.
+Selecting "Single File" from the ‘View’  menu displays a menu of all available output files from which any file can be opened individually.
 Each file may also be opened with an associated function key.
 The output files and function key shortcuts are listed below:

-1. Variable – tabulated results in comma, tab or space delimited format (generated by the ReadVarsESO postprocessor) (F4)
+1. Variable - tabulated results in comma, tab or space delimited format (generated by the ReadVarsESO postprocessor) (F4)

-2. ESO – raw report variable output (F5),
+2. ESO - raw report variable output (F5),

-3. RDD – list of output variables available from the run (F6).
+3. RDD - list of output variables available from the run (F6).

-4. MDD – list of output meters available from the run (Shift-Ctrl-F3)
+4. MDD - list of output meters available from the run (Shift-Ctrl-F3)

-5. EIO – additional EnergyPlus results (F7),
+5. EIO - additional EnergyPlus results (F7),

-6. ERR – list of errors and warnings (F8),
+6. ERR - list of errors and warnings (F8),

-7. BND – HVAC system node and component connection details (F9),
+7. BND - HVAC system node and component connection details (F9),

-8. MTR – raw report meter output (F11),
+8. MTR - raw report meter output (F11),

-9. MTD – list of meter component variables (F12)
+9. MTD - list of meter component variables (F12)

-10. METER File – tabulated meter report in comma, tab or space delimited format (generated by the ReadVarsESO postprocessor) (Ctrl-F4)
+10. METER File - tabulated meter report in comma, tab or space delimited format (generated by the ReadVarsESO postprocessor) (Ctrl-F4)

-11. ZSZ – zone sizing details in comma, tab or space delimited format (Ctrl+F5)
+11. ZSZ - zone sizing details in comma, tab or space delimited format (Ctrl+F5)

-12. SSZ – system sizing details in comma, tab or space delimited format (Ctrl+F6)
+12. SSZ - system sizing details in comma, tab or space delimited format (Ctrl+F6)

-13. AUDIT – input file echo with input processor errors and warnings (Ctrl+F8)
+13. AUDIT - input file echo with input processor errors and warnings (Ctrl+F8)

-14. SLN – output from "report, surfaces, lines" (Ctrl+F9)
+14. SLN - output from "report, surfaces, lines" (Ctrl+F9)

-15. DBG – output from the debug command (Ctrl+F11)
+15. DBG - output from the debug command (Ctrl+F11)

-16. SHD – output related to shading (Ctrl+F12)
+16. SHD - output related to shading (Ctrl+F12)

 17. SVG - HVAC Diagram (Shift+ F4)

-18. EPMIDF – clean idf file after EP-Macro processing (Shift+F5)
+18. EPMIDF - clean idf file after EP-Macro processing (Shift+F5)

-19. EPMDET – EP-Macro detailed output with errors and warnings (Shift+F6)
+19. EPMDET - EP-Macro detailed output with errors and warnings (Shift+F6)

-20. MAP – daylighting illuminance map (Shift+F7)
+20. MAP - daylighting illuminance map (Shift+F7)

-21. TABLE – tabulated report of bin and monthly data in comma, tab or space delimited or HTML format  (Shift+F8)
+21. TABLE - tabulated report of bin and monthly data in comma, tab or space delimited or HTML format  (Shift+F8)

-22. VMRL – drawing file in VRML (Virtual Reality Markup Language) format (Shift F+F11)
+22. VMRL - drawing file in VRML (Virtual Reality Markup Language) format (Shift F+F11)

-23. DXF – drawing file in AutoCAD DXF format (Shift+F12)
+23. DXF - drawing file in AutoCAD DXF format (Shift+F12)

 24. Delight IN - DElight input generated from EnergyPlus processed input (Shift+Ctrl+F4)

-25. Delight OUT – Detailed DElight output (Shift+Ctrl+F5)
+25. Delight OUT - Detailed DElight output (Shift+Ctrl+F5)

-26. Delight ELDMP – DElight reference point illuminance per time step (Shift+Ctrl+F6)
+26. Delight ELDMP - DElight reference point illuminance per time step (Shift+Ctrl+F6)

-27. Delight DFDMP – DElight warning and error messages (Shift+Ctrl+F7)
+27. Delight DFDMP - DElight warning and error messages (Shift+Ctrl+F7)

-28. EXPIDF – Expanded IDF when using HVACTemplate objects (Shift+Ctrl+F8)
+28. EXPIDF - Expanded IDF when using HVACTemplate objects (Shift+Ctrl+F8)

-29. Group Error – combined error files for a group run.
+29. Group Error - combined error files for a group run.
 (Shift+Ctrl+F9)

-30. VCpErr – Transition program error file (Shift+Ctrl+F11)
+30. VCpErr - Transition program error file (Shift+Ctrl+F11)

 31. Screen (Shift+Ctrl+f12)

-32. Proc CSV – Simple statistiscs generated from CSVProc (also see Create Statistics File option under View-Options).
+32. Proc CSV - Simple statistiscs generated from CSVProc (also see Create Statistics File option under View-Options).

-33. EDD – Energy Management System details.
+33. EDD - Energy Management System details.

 Clicking on the "Drawing File" button will open the generated DXF file if an appropriate viewer has been configured (see *Selecting Viewers and Editors* below).
 The DXF file is a CAD format that displays the physical shape of the building being modeled in three dimensions.
-The “Drawing File” button also opens the HVAC diagram generated with the HVAC-Diagram utility (see Auxiliary Programs).
+The "Drawing File" button also opens the HVAC diagram generated with the HVAC-Diagram utility (see Auxiliary Programs).

 Clicking on the "Spreadsheets" buttons will open any generated CSV files if an appropriate viewer has been configured (see *Selecting Viewers and Editors* below).